pbadler/forecasting-dynamics-course/assignments/forecast_evaluation_assignment.md

 training and test data, the predictions for the test data, and the uncertainty around the predictions due to *parameter error*.

+As usual, you should turn in both the report (text and figures) and your R script(s).

 ### Hints